michaelblackstock/maximo-client-bootcamp/labs/02_managing_assets_job_plans.md

 ### **Step 20.
 Enter a new reading for each line**
 - Oil color → Select a reading
 - Pressure & Temperature → Enter numeric values

+- OILCOLOR = TURBID
+- PRESSURE = 30
+- TEMP-F= 125

 ---